Application for an injunction to protect the complainant's interests after complaint referred to QCAT

 Your application is not filed until it is sealed by QCAT (i.e. stamped with the official QCAT stamp).
 After this has been done, sealed copies of your application will then be sent back to you to give to the other party.
 You can also keep a copy for your personal records.

-4. Giving your interim order application to the other parties
+4. Giving your injunction request to the other parties

-You are required to give a copy of your interim application to the relevant parties named in the application within seven days of receiving the application or as otherwise directed by QCAT.
+You are required to give a copy of your injunction request to the relevant parties named in the application within seven days of receiving the application or as otherwise directed by QCAT.

 The following page provides further information on service requirements.